 A close cousin in looks and appearance to the quintessential ginger.
 Turmeric roots are used fresh or boiled in water and dried, after which they are ground into a powder.
 Turmeric powder is sunset-yellow in colour.
 It has a slightly pungent, bitter flavour and earthy aroma.

-Some Health Benefits of Turmeric Are:
+Health Benefits of Turmeric Are:

 Research has shown curcumin to be highly effective in reducing inflammation.
-The anti-inflammatory effect of curcumin is most likely mediated through its ability to inhibit cyclooxygenase-2 (COX-2), lipoxygenase (LOX), and inducible nitric oxide synthase (iNOS).
+The anti-inflammatory effect of curcumin is most likely mediated through its ability to inhibit cyclooxygenase-2 (COX-2), lipoxygenase (LOX) and inducible nitric oxide synthase (iNOS).

 Reduces the Risk of Heart Diseases:

-Antioxidant property of curcumin found in turmeric may prevent heart diseases and diabetic cardiovascular complications.
+The anti-oxidant property of curcumin found in turmeric may prevent heart diseases and diabetic cardiovascular complications.
 Curcumin also reduces serum cholesterol levels and protects against the pathological changes occurring with atherosclerosis.

 Reduces Risk of Cancer: